-After its first summer in Arlington, Maine-based Spirit Camp led by Dancing Jaguar Inspirations will return in July 2018 and is bringing a sampler program to the area for parents and children to attend together on Sunday, January 7 at the Unitarian Universalist Church of Arlington (UUCA).
+After its first summer in Arlington, Maine-based Spirit Camp led by Dancing Jaguar Inspirations will return in July 2018 to the Unitarian Universalist Church of Arlington (UUCA).

-The Sunday sampler will be led by Spirit Camp and Dancing Jaguar Inspirations founder Eva Goulette.
-Eva founded Spirit Camp five years ago.
+Dancing Jaguar Inspirations founder Eva Goulette created Spirit Camp five years ago.
 This unique one-week program introduces children to the teachings from ancient wisdom practices.
 Hundreds of children have participated in Spirit Camp and have integrated the teachings into their lives nurturing their mind, body, and spirit.

 Last year, I reached out Eva after seeing a Spirit Camp flyer at UUCA.
-I then had the chance to interview her and write this post about Spirit Camp.
-My younger child enrolled in Spirit Camp.
+I then had the chance to interview her and write this post about Spirit Camp, which I then enrolled my younger child in.
 I attended one full day and was able to bring my older child to two half-days of the camp.

 Every day started with sage smudging and calling to the four directions.